On 27 July 2021 I give a lecture at the QJMAM/IMA Summer School on Asymptotics of PDEs and Modelling of Waves. Accompanying notes can be found here.

 The talk will usually focus on one or two aspects of a problem of current interest, and is meant to form the basis for an informal discussion during and after the talk.
 All welcome.

-The next session will take place on 28 September -- the speaker is David Bourne
+The next session will take place on 28 June -- the speaker is Alex Figotin (UCI).
+Please note the unusual starting time: 17:15 BST.

 Links to other seminars: